barlosapo/Data-Pipeline/README.md

 # Data-Pipeline
-showcasing a data project ive done~
+will showcase some data projects ive done here soon!